-The number of RSV cases reported as hospitalised in the past week decreased in adults and children (Figure 13).
+The number of RSV cases reported as hospitalised in the past week decreased slightly in children and remained stable in adults (Figure 13).

 Figure 13.
 Number of notified RSV cases hospitalised by week, WA, 2022 to 2024 YTD

 Note: This graph shows the number of all notified RSV cases that have been hospitalised, by week of onset, received by the DoH, WA (through WANIDD) to the end of the current reporting week.
 Child notifications were defined as individuals less than 18 years of age.